taejs/book-exploring-async-basics/src/3_1_communicating_with_the_os.md

 #[link(name = "c")]
 ```

-Every Linux installation comes with a version of `libc` which a C-library for communicating with the operating system.
+Every Linux installation comes with a version of `libc` which is a C-library for communicating with the operating system.
 Having a `libc` with a consistent API means they can change the underlying implementation without breaking everyone's code.
 This flag tells the compiler to link to the "c" library on the system we're compiling for.

 ```rust, no_run
 extern "C" {